Olly introduces some of the defining disciplines of visual communication.

 The laying out of important information in an imaginative and innovative way.
 For example; signage, cartography (maps) or data analysis.

-Find out more about this intriguing project:
+Find out more about Arjun’s work:

 The ability to capture the world though the lens of a camera.
 Jobs in this field could include fashion photography, journalism, wildlife photography, documentary photography or studio based photography.